Design and First Tests of the Trapped Electrons Experiment T-REX: Introduction

 \section{Introduction}

-To achieve future fusion energy, both Tokamak and Stellarator configurations foresee the use of gyrotrons as the main plasma heating devices via electron cyclotron resonance heating (ECRH)~\cite{stellarator}.
-The fusion reactor ITER currently requires 24 gyrotrons~\cite{ITER,24gyrotrons,10157606,10157774}, possibly increasing to 48 or even 60 after recent changes to the wall material~\cite{Gruber_2009,TERENTYEV2024114200}.
+To achieve future fusion energy, both Tokamak and Stellarator configurations foresee the use of gyrotrons as the main plasma heating devices via electron cyclotron resonance heating (ECRH) and/or current drive (ECCD)~\cite{stellarator,ITER}.
+The fusion reactor ITER currently requires 24 \SI{}{\mega\watt}-level gyrotrons~\cite{10157606,10157774}, operating at \SI{170}{\giga\hertz}, possibly increasing to 48 or even 60 after recent changes to the wall material~\cite{Gruber_2009,TERENTYEV2024114200}.
 For DEMO, instead, the current plan is to deliver \SI{130}{\mega\watt} of power via gyrotrons~\cite{DEMO}.
-Therefore, their efficient operation is critical, and any design modification that can ease construction requirements and tolerances will reduce costs and time for manufacturing~\cite{pago1}.
-Gyrotrons are high power devices that produce an electromagnetic beam of microwaves at frequencies in the sub-\SI{}{\tera\hertz} range.
-The resulting beam is routed to the reactor via waveguides, and the power is transferred to the plasma via ECRH or electron cyclotron current drive (ECCD).
+Therefore, their efficient operation is critical, and any design modification that can ease construction requirements and tolerances will reduce costs and manufacturing time~\cite{pago1}.
+Gyrotrons are high power devices that produce an electromagnetic wave at frequencies in the sub-\SI{}{\tera\hertz} range.
 In a gyrotron, see Fig.~\ref{fig:gyrotron}, electrons are generated via thermionic emission by the magnetron injection gun (MIG).
-The electrons are accelerated by a crossed configuration of electric and magnetic fields.
-They rotate at the cyclotron frequency, which depends mainly on the applied magnetic field amplitude, but also weakly on their relativistic energy.
+The electrons are accelerated at mildly relativistic energies in a crossed configuration of electric and magnetic fields.
+They rotate at the relativistic cyclotron frequency, which depends mainly on the applied magnetic field amplitude, but also weakly on their energy.
 This defines the gyrotron operating frequency.
-The electrons travel inside a resonant cavity in which a specific electromagnetic wave mode is excited.
-The resonant interaction between the gyrating electrons and the electromagnetic mode supported by the resonant cavity geometry leads to a net transfer of energy from the electrons to the wave.
-The electromagnetic wave travels to a launcher that converts it into a Gaussian beam that is finally sent into a quasi-optical mirror system and through the gyrotron's output window.
+The annular electron beam travels inside a cylindrical resonant cavity in which a specific electromagnetic wave mode is excited.
+The resonant interaction between the gyrating electrons and the electromagnetic mode supported by the cavity leads to a net transfer of energy from the electrons to the wave.
+After exiting the cavity, the excited transverse electric (TE) mode is converted into a Gaussian beam which is then propagated through an output window.
+They gyrotron very high-level vacuum is ensured by its window.